darius/circuitexpress/text.md

 astonishing: beyond that, every visible result comes from millions of operations, or more, in series, *all* of which must complete without error.
 How can this be?
-On a pool table I can't even direct the cue ball to hit a ball to hit a ball into the pocket, not reliably.
+On a pool table I can't even direct the cue ball to hit a ball to hit another ball into the pocket, not reliably.
 One second of computing is like a billion-carom shot.)

 [reword? -- yes, when a computer performs millions of operations just to pop up an ad, it's done in a blink; but it should astonish you that